StyraInc/vscode-styra/CONTRIBUTING.md

 ## Debugging

-You can easily launch and debug this extension within VSCode
+You can debug this extension within VSCode

 1. Open this project in VSCode.
 2. In the "Run and Debug" pane, choose the `Run Extension` mode from the dropdown at the top.